minvws/nl-kat-coordination/docs/source/technical_design/gitpod.rst

 Test or develop via GitPod
 ==========================

 Through Gitpod, anyone (with a github, gitlab account) can quickly start up and test an OpenKAT environment.
-Gitpod offers a basic test enviroment that allows you to build OpenKAT directly from the repository.
+Gitpod offers a basic test environment that allows you to build OpenKAT directly from the repository.

 Gitpod test environment
 =======================